 1. Checking your Internet connection: Ensure that you have a stable and fast Internet connection.
 You can use an online speed test tool or Obkio's Network Monitoring Free Trial to check your Internet speed and latency.
 If your internet connection is slow or unstable, it can cause performance issues in Teams.

 2. Restarting Teams: Closing and restarting Teams can help to resolve any temporary issues.
-This is a simple step that often resolves common issues, so it's worth trying before moving on to more advanced troubleshooting steps.
+This is a simple step that often resolves common issues, so it's worth trying before moving on to more advanced network troubleshooting steps.

 3. Checking for updates: Ensure that Teams is up to date with the latest version.
 You can check for updates within Teams under the "About" section in the Settings menu.
 Updates often include bug fixes and performance improvements that can help to resolve issues.